ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

 The container will expose a gRPC endpoint on port 8085.

 ### 5. Test the service
-Now test the model service using a client program.
-Ensure that the [Watson NLP Python SDK](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md) is installed on your machine.

 The client program appears in the directory `Watson-NLP/Watson-NLP-Custom-Model-Container/Client`.
 Note that the client code included with this tutorial will make inference requests to the sample model `ensemble_model`.
 If using a different model, be sure to update the client code.

 From the `Runtime` directory: